notaryproject/notation/specs/commandline/policy.md

 notation policy show
 ```

 Upon successful execution, the trust policies are printed out in the console.
-If trust policies are not configured, users should receive an error message.
+If trust policies are not configured, users should receive an error message, and a tip to initialize trust policies using command `notation policy init`.

 ### Export trust policies into a JSON file